What Happens After a DUI Arrest

 For all Ohio state trials, convicted individuals have the right to appeal a felony conviction.
 An appeal is typically based on a mistake of law made during the trial (for example, evidence was admitted that should have been excluded).
 The mistake must have been a "reversible error," meaning it is serious enough that it would have affected the verdict of the judge or jury.
 If the appeal succeeds, it is likely (but not guaranteed) that a new trial will be held.

 If you or a loved one has been charged with operating a vehicle under the influence of alcohol or drugs, arm yourself with knowledge.
 Exercise your right to remain silent and review your case with a qualified Ohio DUI defense lawyer.
 With capable representation, you will have a strong ally who can combat the charges against you, helping you in the fight to regain your cleared name.

-Joslyn Law Firm is Columbus OVI defense firm that was founded on the values of justice and upholding individual rights.
+Joslyn Law Firm is Cincinnati OVI defense firm that was founded on the values of justice and upholding individual rights.
 This guides their decision-making and keeps your best interests at the forefront of every action taken.
-In addition to serving the residents of Franklin County, the firm proudly fights to bring justice to individuals arrested for DUI in the counties of Delaware, Pickaway, Fairfield, Madison, and Licking.
+In addition to serving the residents of Hamilton County, the firm proudly fights to bring justice to individuals arrested for DUI in the counties of Butler, Clermont, Clinton, Greene, and Franklin.